plum-umd/symphony-lang/writeup/verification.md

 One of the HECTOR requirements that PSL doesn't currently address is
 verification: a programmer should be able to write a PSL program that generates proofs that various parts of the computation were performed correctly.
-Or maybe to be more precise, that the parties have computed values that satisfy various properties.
+Or to be more precise, that the parties know values that satisfy various properties.

-In the interest of (1) imposing as little burden as possible on the PSL programmer and (2) being lazy language designers, the first question we could ask is if forms and operations for verification need to be represented explicitly in PSL programs at all: instead, can it all just be done "under the hood" without any guidance in the program?
+In the interest of (1) imposing as little burden as possible on the PSL programmer and (2) being lazy language designers, the first question we could ask is if forms and operations for verification need to be represented explicitly in PSL programs at all: instead, can it all just be done "under the hood" without any explicit guidance in the program?
+Unfortunately, the answer seems to be "no" for a few
-Unfortunately, the answer seems to be "no" for a few reasons:
+reasons:

 1. Verification isn't required for all problems (e.g., the merge sort specification explicitly calls for no verification).
 So in general,